Rosella Ayane: Apollon Limassol

 In August 2017, Ayane joined Cypriot First Division side Apollon Limassol.
 She scored on her debut for the club, getting the opening goal in a 4–0 home win in the first match of Group 5 in the 2017–18 UEFA Champions League qualifying round against NSA Sofia.
 On the second matchday, versus Noroc Nimoreni of Moldova, she scored a hat-trick in a 5–0 victory.
 Ayane followed that up with a goal in the final qualifying group match against Sturm Graz to help advance Apollon into the knockout phase.
 She netted on her league debut for Apollon on 5 November, scoring the opening goal in a 16–0 win over Champions Ypsona.

 In total, she scored nineteen goals in nineteen games in all competitions in her debut season.
 In April 2018, she was voted into the Players' Team of the Season.

 Bristol City

 On 18 August 2018, Ayane completed a move to rejoin former loan club Bristol City.
 One goal in eighteen appearances followed across 2018–19.

 Tottenham Hotspur

-In July 2019, Ayane moved across the FA WSL to newly promoted Tottenham Hotspur.
+In July 2019, Ayane moved across the FA WSL to newly-promoted Tottenham Hotspur.
 Her first appearance for Tottenham was against Everton as a substitute on 13 September 2020 and her first goal came in a game against Aston Villa on 13 December 2020.

 In the 2023–24 FA Cup, after being down 2-0 to Sheffield United, Ayane came on as a substitute in the 66th minute.
 Spurs drew level, and then Ayane scored the winning goal in the 96th minute.
+On 14 July 2023, Ayane signed a new contract with the club until June 2025.

 On 27 June 2025, Tottenham confirmed the departure of Ayane at the end of her contract.
 One of the teams longest serving players, the Morocco international completed 109 games, scoring 12 goals in total across all competitions.